xerial/sbt-sql/README.md

 // Add your JDBC driver to the dependency
 // For using presto-jdbc
+libraryDependencies ++= Seq(
+  "org.wvlet.airframe" % "airframe-codec" % "20.4.1", // Necessary for mapping JDBC ResultSets to model classes
-libraryDependencies += "io.prestosql.presto" % "presto-jdbc" % "331"
+  "io.prestosql.presto" % "presto-jdbc" % "332"
+ )

 // You can change SQL file folder.
 The default is src/main/sql
 // sqlDir := (sourceDirectory in Compile).value / "sql"